-Autonomous swimming robots have a promising potential for various applications such as surveillance and protection in marine environment, search and rescue missions, and maintenance operations within pipe systems of complex infrastructures \cite{vaidyanathan2000hydrostatic,kwak2016design,li2016bio,bayat2016envirobot}.
-A leading biologically-inspired concept of articulated mobile robots is a snake-like kinematic chain that undergoes body undulations of a travelling wave where the joint angles undergo phase-shifted oscillatory motion \cite{kelasidi2016innovation,mcisaac2002experimental,crespi2013salamandra,ijspeert2014biorobotics}.
-Coordination between the links and optimization of the gait of periodic shape changes is highly crucial for generating effective net motion.
-Terrestrial snakes whose motion is governed by rigid-body contact mechanics have been widely explored for several decades \cite{hirose1993biologically,gong2016kinematic,onal2013autonomous}.
-On the other hand, the motion of swimming snake robots is governed by hydrodynamic interaction between the fluid and the robots.
-Several theoretical models of the hydrodynamics of swimming have been studied, with varying level of accuracy and computational complexity.
-Some works use coefficients of lift and/or drag forces, which are tuned empirically \cite{mcisaac2002experimental,morgansen2002trajectory,crespi2008online,porez2014improved}.
-Other works consider the interaction of the swimmer with vortices shed by the undulating tail \cite{tallapragada2015self,zhu2002three}.
-A remarkably simple model is that of ``perfect fluid'' \cite{kanso2005locomotion,melli2006motion,lee2009dynamics}, which assumes inviscid irrotational potential flow, where the swimmer-fluid interaction is induced by reactive forces that represent \textit{added mass effect}, associated with the momentum required in order to displace the fluid surrounding the swimmer's links \cite{lamb1945hydrodynamics}.
+A fundamentally different formulation approach which results in a remarkably simpler model, is that of ``perfect fluid'' \cite{kanso2005locomotion,melli2006motion,lee2009dynamics}, which assumes inviscid irrotational potential flow, where the swimmer-fluid interaction is induced by reactive forces that represent \textit{added mass effect}, associated with the momentum required in order to displace the fluid surrounding the swimmer's links \cite{lamb1945hydrodynamics}.